abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBEsol-PDv0.3/README.md

   * In-d: Default version for GS application with 4d in valence.
     Has GHOST_In-20eV.
 Not recommended for GW.

+  * In-spd-high.in: Include full (4s, 4p, 4d) shell in valence.
+    Recommended version for GW and high accuracy calculations.

 ## Sn

   * Sn.in: (5s,5p) in valence + 2 d-projectors for unbound state to improve transferability